javaweb27/ECOMMERCE/README.md

 # ECOMMERCE

-It is a online shop that sells products from an API consumed with Fetch API.
+It is a online shop with a shopping cart.\
-The user can view and save the products in the cart.
-REDUX is used to handle the state of the cart and the products, sass and css modules for the styles and json-server for the API.\
+Products are obtained from a Node/Express API.\
+Users can create an account, they will be assigned a random amount of fake money so that they can pay for the products added to the cart, and they will be automatically deleted in 2 minutes after the account is created.\
+User data is saved in MongoDB/Mongoose, the password is encrypted, the email and the name are coded in base 64.

 Single Page Aplication (SPA).

+The source code of the Backend is in the `main` branch
 ***
 Branch: master\
-Role: Frontend\
+Role: Frontend
-Stack: Vite, TypeScript, React, React Router, Redux, Sass

-The source code of the Backend is in the `main` branch
+**Stack:**
+- Build tool: Vite
+- UI Library: React with TypeScript
+- Styles: Sass, CSS Modules
+- App State: React Redux
+- Routing: React Router
+- Local API: json-server
+- Fetching resources: Fetch API

 ## Available Scripts